hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 Dorey, F. (2010).
 In Brief: The P Value: What it is and What Does it Tell you?
 Clinical Orthopaedic and Related Research.
 468(8): 2297–2298. doi:  10.1007/s11999-010-1402-9

-Hung, T.Q (2016,March 21).
+Hung, T.Q (2016, March 21).
 Key to statistical result interpretation: P-value in plain English.
 Retrieved from https://www.students4bestevidence.net/p-value-in-plain-english-2/